davidcoreh/Lifes-Edge-Repository/README.md

 <img src="assets/images/header.jpg" alt="Screenshot of page header">

 ## Adventures Page Content:
-- The adventures.html file consists of a free to use background image of a climber from pixabay.com, with lists containing all the activities Life's Edge offers its clients, designed to be clear and visually appealing to the user.
+- The adventures.html file consists of a background image of a climber covering the width of the viewport, with lists containing all the activities Life's Edge offers its clients, designed to be clear, informative and visually appealing to the user.
 <img src="assets/images/adventures-page.jpg" alt="Screenshot of adventures page content">

 ## Page Footer: